CWE

-The strength of a security mechanism depends heavily on its obscurity, such that knowledge of its algorithms or key data is sufficient to allow the mechanism to be compromised.
+The software uses a protection mechanism whose strength depends heavily on its obscurity, such that knowledge of its algorithms or key data is sufficient to defeat the mechanism.

 Extended Description